redooor/redminportal/README.md

             "redooor/redminportal": "0.1.*"
         },

+Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
+Like this:

+        "minimum-stability": "dev",
+        "prefer-stable": true

 2. Then run `php composer install` in a terminal.
 3. Then add Redooor\Redminportal to your app\config\app.php providers array like this: